ShopRunner/tablecloth/README.md

 * Binary
 * Boolean

-Nil is Null, undefined or empty string
+#### Nil
+In TableCloth, null, undefined or "" are treated as Nil and will not be stored.

 #### BigQuery Schema Generation
 An API is provided to generate the necessary BigQuery schema based off the Model definition.